 Long-term demand forecasting models will help farmers grow the right crops based on the forecast and the soil content.
 Several models around growing techniques and packaging practices can also help them accurately predict product yields and enhance their income.

 Retailers can leverage the embedded analytics models for consumer insights to understand what commodity sells in a particular community and stock the relevant products accordingly.
-With advancements in technology, we can even go to the extent of predicting which variant of rice or fruits and vegetables is more likely to be consumed on which street!
-These detailed insights help retailers stock the right Stock Keeping Units (SKUs) that not only improve their earning capacity but also avoid wastages of slow-moving stock.
+With advancements in technology, we can even go to the extent of predicting which variant of rice or fruits and vegetables are more likely to be consumed in which street!
+These detailed insights help retailers stock the right Stock Keeping Units (SKUs) that not only improves their earning capacity but also avoids wastages of slow-moving stock.

 For the supply chain players, predictive analytics is core to demand planning.
-They can use the forecasts and supply information to run network optimization as well as reduce Food Miles thereby minimizing food loss.
+They can use the forecasts and supply information to run network optimisation as well as reduce Food Miles thereby minimising food loss.

 Automation for an uninterrupted supply chain

-When one deals with food and perishables, there are two critical elements from a logistics perspective – ensuring that the product moves from the source to the consumer in the shortest possible time, and minimizing the physical handling of the product as every human touch reduces the shelf-life of the product.
+When one deals with food and perishables, there are two critical elements from a logistics perspective – ensuring that the produce moves from the source to the consumer in the shortest possible time, and minimising the physical handling of the produce as every human touch reduces the shelf-life of the product.

 Automation is not just a strategic lever but an important cog in the seamless management of the entire food supply chain.
 While we have seen the use of automation in food processing, it still remains sluggish in the rest of the supply chain, barring a few new-age players.